nwg-piotr/nwg-clipman/README.md

 ## Hints

-- You can get rid of numbers in the cliboard history by using the `-n` argument.
+- You can get rid of numbers in the cliboard history by using the `nwg-clipman -n` command.
-- If you'd like the window to open normally, not on the layer shell, use the `-w` argument.
+- If you'd like the window to open normally, not on the layer shell, use the `nwg-clipman -w` command.
 - You may clear the search entry / close the program window with the `Esc` key.